dataset-ninja/synthia-pano/ABSTRACT.md

+The **SYNTHIA-PANO: Panoramic Image Dataset** is the panoramic version of [SYNTHIA](https://datasetninja.com/synthia-all) dataset.
-The authors managed to stitch the images taken from different directions into panoramic images, together with their labeled images, to yield the panoramic semantic segmentation dataset denominated as ***SYNTHIA-PANO Panoramic Image Dataset***.
-Panoramic images have advantages in information capacity and scene stability due to their large field of view (FoV).
-They propose a method to synthesize a new dataset of panoramic image.
-For the purpose of finding out the effect of using panoramic images as training dataset, they designed and performed a comprehensive set of experiments.
-Experimental results show that using panoramic images as training data is beneficial to the segmentation result.
-In addition, it has been shown that by using panoramic images with a 180 degree FoV as training data the model has better performance.
-Furthermore, the model trained with panoramic images also has a better capacity to resist the image distortion.
+Panoramic images offer distinct advantages in terms of information capacity and scene stability, owing to their expansive field of view (FoV).
+To gauge the impact of incorporating panoramic images into the training dataset, the authors meticulously designed and executed a comprehensive set of experiments.
+The experimental findings underscore the advantageous influence of using panoramic images as training data on segmentation results.
+Notably, employing panoramic images with a 180-degree FoV in the training set enhances model performance.
+Furthermore, the model trained with panoramic images exhibits superior resilience against image distortion, showcasing an additional benefit of this approach.

 ## Dataset creation